Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

-Here, $\alpha$ and $\beta$ denote the Dirac matrices, $\sigma$ represents the Pauli spin matrices, and $\hat{p}$ is the momentum operator.
+Here, $\alpha$ and $\beta$ denote the Dirac matrices, and $\hat{p}$ is the momentum operator.
 The constants $c$ and ${{m}_{0}}$ correspond to the speed of light and the rest mass of the electron, respectively.
-The operator $\hat{V}_{iA}$ describes the nuclear potential, ${{\hat{I}}_{4}}$ is the $(4\times4)$ identity matrix, and ${{r}_{ij}}$ denotes the distance between the ${{i}^{\text{th}}}$ and ${{j}^{\text{th}}}$ electrons.
-The above equation for many electron system is solved using the mean-field approximation in the form of Dirac-Hartree-Fock(DHF) method.
-The DHF wavefunction $\left| {{\psi }_{0}}\right\rangle$, is a single determinant made up of 4-component spinors, where the large and small components correspond to the electronic and positronic degrees of freedom, respectively.
-The correlation calculations are usually done under the no-pair approximation.\cite{sucher1980} The coupled cluster ansatz\cite{cizekCorrelationProblemAtomic1966, CCSD1972, lindroth_1988, visccher1996, Visscher2001} $\left| {{\Psi }_{\text{CC}}} \right\rangle $ based on a DHF wave-function $\left| {{\Psi }_{0}} \right\rangle $ is given as,
+The operator $\hat{V}_{iA}$ describes the nuclear potential, and ${{r}_{ij}}$ denotes the distance between the ${{i}^{\text{th}}}$ and ${{j}^{\text{th}}}$ electrons.
+The above equation for a many-electron system is solved using the mean-field approximation in the form of the Dirac--Hartree--Fock (DHF) method.
+The DHF wavefunction $\left| {{\Psi }_{0}}\right\rangle$ is a single determinant made up of 4c spinors, where the large and small components correspond to the electronic and positronic degrees of freedom, respectively.
+The correlation calculations are usually performed under the no-pair approximation.\cite{sucher1980} The coupled cluster ansatz\cite{cizekCorrelationProblemAtomic1966, CCSD1972, lindroth_1988, visccher1996, Visscher2001} $\left| {{\Psi }_{\text{CC}}} \right\rangle $ based on a DHF wave-function $\left| {{\Psi }_{0}} \right\rangle $ is given as,

 The cluster operator $\hat{T}$ in Eq. (\ref{eqn2}) can be expressed as follows,

 ${{\hat{T}}}_{n}$ are the set of excitation operators up to $n^{th}$ excitation manifolds and can be written in terms of second quantized operators,